calgaryml/calgaryml.github.io/_posts/2025-07-13-sparse-rebasin.md

 ---
 layout: distill
 title: "Sparse Training from Random Initialization: Aligning Lottery Ticket Masks using Weight Symmetry"
-description: "An exploration of why Lottery Ticket masks fail on new random initializations and how understanding weight symmetry in neural networks allows us to successfully reuse them."
+description: "An exploration of why Lottery Ticket Hypothesis masks fail on new random initializations and how understanding weight symmetry in neural networks allows us to successfully reuse them."
 date: 2025-07-14
 last_updated: 2025-11-01
 post_author: Yani Ioannou